Click for more information about Australian Capital Territory

 1983 Jun by Jorge Sanchez

 I did not like Canberra; it is an artificial city, like Brasilia in Brazil, or Chandigarh, in India.
-I just spent one day there, and slept in the bus station after visiting that town as much as I could during the day.
+I just spent one day there after visiting that town as much as I could during the day.

 From Canberra I headed back to Sydney and from there, a few days later, I flew to Noumea, in New Caledonia